top of page

 Passive Stability

-For our upper body to withstand the forces of this position, we require joint stability and muscle strength.
 The shoulder is an inherently unstable joint, with the humeral head (shoulder) placed on the glenoid which is about 1/3rd of its size.
 For a quick visual, imagine a golf ball sitting on a tee.
-That’s like our shoulder sitting in the shoulder joint.
+The golf ball being our shoulder sitting in the shoulder joint on the tee.

 There’s a few key things that help keep our joint in this position.
 The first being the joint capsule which creates this vacuum effect to keep the shoulder in its socket.
-The second being the ligaments that completely surround the joint.
-These ligaments are fairly relaxed when our arms are by our side, by as we lift the arm overhead our ligaments become taught and act as a main stabiliser for our shoulder joint.
-Without our ligaments and joint capsule, our shoulder would become unstable in our Ayesha position and potentially dislocate!
+The second being the ligaments that surround the joint.
+These ligaments are fairly relaxed when our arms are by our side, but as we lift the arm overhead our ligaments become taught and act as a main stabiliser for our shoulder joint.
+Without our ligaments and joint capsule, our shoulder joint is unstable and we would guarantee you, it would dislocate in an Ayesha!

 Active Stability/Deep Shoulder Strength